-In April 2000, Occidental Petroleum Corporation bought all of Atlantic Richfield Company's stock in ALBI.
-As a result, the Field Contractor name was legally changed from ALBI to OXY Long Beach, Inc. (OLBI).
-In late 2014, Oxy Long Beach was renamed and included as California Resources Long Beach, Inc. in the establishment of a standalone California company, California Resources Corporation ("CRC"), and continues Field Contractor responsibilities.
+In April 2000, Occidental Petroleum Corporation ("Oxy") bought all of Atlantic Richfield Company's stock in ALBI.
+As a result, the Field Contractor name was legally changed from ALBI to Oxy Long Beach, Inc. ("OLBI").
+In late 2014, in conjunction with the separation of California Resources Corporation ("CRC") from Oxy, OLBI was renamed as California Resources Long Beach, Inc.